goong-io/goong-map-react/test/apps/flow/README.md

-# react-map-gl example using Flow types
+# @goongmaps/goong-map-react example using Flow types

-The configuration showcased here is a minimum setup using react-map-gl with flow types.
+The configuration showcased here is a minimum setup using `@goongmaps/goong-map-react` with flow types.

 ## Usage